GuyTeichman/RNAlysis/docs/source/user_guide.rst

 K-Medoids clustering
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The K-medoids method is very similar to K-means.
 The main difference between the two is the way they define clusters and the distances between them:
 K-medoids picks one data point as the 'center' (medoid) of each cluster.
 In addition, K-medoids attempts to minimize the sum of dissimilarities within each cluster, instead of minimizing squared euclidean distance.

 Due to these differences, the K-medoids algorithm supports the use of distance metrics other than eucliean distance through the `metric` parameter.

+K-medoids clustering in RNALysis supports the following distance metrics:

+* TODO

 .. image:: kmedoids_all.png
   :width: 450